RenderKit/ospray/README.md

 Lastly, note that the `gridOrigin` and `gridSpacing` parameters act just like the structured volume equivalent, but they only modify the root (coarsest level) of refinement.

+In particular, OSPRay’s AMR implementation was designed to cover Berger-Colella \[1\] and Chombo \[2\] AMR data.
+The `method` parameter above determines the interpolation method used when sampling the volume.

+-   `OSP_AMR_CURRENT` finds the finest refinement level at that cell and interpolates through this “current” level
+-   `OSP_AMR_FINEST` will interpolate at the closest existing cell in the volume-wide finest refinement level regardless of the sample cell’s level
+-   `OSP_AMR_OCTANT` interpolates through all available refinement levels at that cell.
+This method avoids discontinuities at refinement level boundaries at the cost of performance

+Details and more information can be found in the publication for the implementation \[3\].

+1. M. J. Berger, and P. Colella.
+“Local adaptive mesh refinement for shock hydrodynamics.”
+Journal of Computational Physics 82.1 (1989):
+    64-84.
+DOI: 10.1016/0021-9991(89)90035-1
+2. M. Adams, P. Colella, D. T. Graves, J.N.
+Johnson, N.D.
+Keen, T. J.
+    Ligocki.
+D. F. Martin.
+P.W.
+McCorquodale, D. Modiano.
+P.O.
+Schwartz, T.D.
+Sternberg and B. Van Straalen, Chombo Software Package for AMR Applications - Design Document, Lawrence Berkeley National Laboratory Technical Report LBNL-6616E.
+3. I. Wald, C. Brownlee, W. Usher, and A. Knoll.
+CPU volume rendering of adaptive mesh refinement data.
+SIGGRAPH Asia 2017 Symposium on Visualization on - SA ’17, 18(8), 1–8.
+DOI: 10.1145/3139295.3139305

 ### Unstructured Volumes